 In this trip report, I review British Airways B767 in Economy, Nice to London Heathrow.
-Usually, when we fly between Nice and London, be it on the Gatwick or the Heathrow route, we fly in British Airways Business Class on the A231 which I have reviewed.
-It was, therefore, a surprise when we boarded a Boeing 767, built in 1994, for our return trip from a rather rainy April break in Monaco.
+Usually, when we fly between Nice and London on the Gatwick or the Heathrow route, we fly in British Airways Business Class on the A231, which I have reviewed.
+It was, therefore, a surprise when we boarded a Boeing 767, built-in 1994, for our return trip from a rather rainy April break in Monaco.
 You can find out what Economy (or Coach) is like on other planes in our other British Airways Economy Class flight reviews.

-However, on this trip, I was running low on Avios and booked into the Economy cabin.
+On this trip, I was running low on Avios and booked into the Economy cabin.
 The cabin was split into a Club Europe cabin at the front and an Economy cabin behind.
 The Economy cabin was split further, with Club Europe spilling from the front cabin into the main cabin (with a curtain divider).
-At the exit row, the main cabin was split again, so you in effect had two Economy cabins.
+At the exit row, the main cabin was split again, so you, in effect had two Economy cabins.
 A middle and back cabin.
-We were in row 25 which was almost at the back of the middle cabin.
+We were in row 25, which was almost at the back of the middle cabin.

 Best Seats In The Economy Cabin

 To be honest, there is little to choose between the seats in the cabin.
-The layout was 2-3-2 so if you were a couple or prefer a window view, I would recommend seats A, B or K, J. The seats in the exit row splitting the Economy cabin in two, which was row 27, had a huge amount of leg room and was across the aisle from the toilet.
-These were probably the best 4 Economy sets on the plane.
+The layout was 2-3-2, so if you were a couple or prefer a window view, I would recommend seats A, B, or K, J. The seats in the exit row splitting the Economy cabin in two, which was row 27, had a huge amount of legroom and was across the aisle from the toilet.
+These were probably the best 4 Economy seats on the plane.

 Best Worst In The Economy Cabin